Vincent Clerc

-Vincent Clerc (born 7 May 1981) is a former French rugby union player who played on the wing.
+Vincent Clerc (born 7 May 1981) is a former French professional rugby union player who played on the wing.

 Birth and early career

-Born in the city of Échirolles, suburb of the south of Grenoble (Isère), Clerc first played rugby at FC Grenoble, helping them reach the Top 16 before moving to Toulouse in 2002, where he has played ever since.
+Born in the city of Échirolles, suburb of the south of Grenoble (Isère), Clerc first played rugby at FC Grenoble, helping them reach the Top 16 before moving to Toulouse in 2002, where he played until 2016.
 Clerc earned his first cap for France on November 9, 2002 against South Africa.
 Whilst at Toulouse Clerc won the Heineken Cup three times in 2003, 2005 and 2010.
 In the 2003 final he scored Toulouse's try as they defeated Perpignan.

 2007 to 2010

 Clerc was left out of the French squad for the 2006 Autumn Internationals, but was called up as a replacement for Cédric Heymans for the match against Ireland during the 2007 Six Nations Championship.
 In a closely contested match at Croke Park, Clerc scored a last-gasp try to snatch a 20–17 victory for France.

 Clerc was picked for the 2007 Rugby World Cup.

 He scored 5 tries during the first two games of the 2008 Six Nations Championship against Scotland and Ireland.
 In a post-match interview after the match against Ireland Clerc stated to the French TV channel France 2 that he "never would have been able to score a hat-trick if Shane Horgan had been playing."
 Horgan and Clerc have had a long rivalry and, unfortunately for Ireland, Horgan was unfit to play.
 In the 2007 RBS 6 Nations tournament Vincent scored a last gasp try against Ireland.
 In the last game of that series of games Vincent Clerc helped France to trounce Scotland to give them the title.

 During the 2008 6 Nations, media attention focused on the final match of the tournament, where Clerc and Shane Williams would play as opposite numbers.
 Both had scored five tries so far in the tournament, but ultimately the match, dubbed as the "Big battle of the little people" was won by Wales, with Williams scoring one final try in the competition.

 Clerc ruptured the ligaments in his left knee while playing for Stade Toulousain against ASM Clermont Auvergne in April 2008.
 He made his club comeback in December 2008, against Mont-de-Marsan, and was recalled to the national squad for the summer 2009 tests.

 In 2010, he was selected in the French Barbarians squad to play Tonga on November 26.